jennashea/ohshoot/sdf/srs.md

   5.2.1.5.1 Search Bar module -- search bar for entering tags.

-  5.2.1.5.1 Search Options module -- displays filtering and sorting options for search results.
+  5.2.1.5.2 Search Options module -- displays filtering and sorting options for search results.

   5.2.1.6 View Object CSU -- displays all fields and documents associated with the photoshoot object.

+  5.2.1.7 Banner CSU -- constant banner with links to go to home, create new object, profile, search, log in, or log out.

+  5.2.1.7.1 Search Bar module -- search bar for entering tags.

 5.2.2 Server CSC -- connecting the front-end and the database.